 New Media Composer, Ellen Fishman creates multimedia performance for audiences who crave new experience at the intersection of art, music and technology.
 Her interactive works are designed to engage the audience in ways that invites choice.
 Recent projects include Remix Interactive, a work for live orchestra, playback and an interactive iOS light show in partnership with the Drexel University ExCITe Center and Mural in Motion, a soundscape and digital mural that was projected on to the side of the Fabric Workshop Building as part of collaboration with the Philadelphia Mural Arts Program.
 She was awarded a 2017 Opera America Grant for Female Composers for the development of Marie Begins, an interactive opera.
+Tri-Cities Opera performed the workshop premiere of Marie Begins for the Opera America New Works Forum in New York in January, 2018.
+She is composing a 360 degree immersive piece in collaboration with pianist, Marilyn Nonken as the result of a grant from the American Composers Forum.

 She has worked with choreographers, artists and poets to create new performance experiences that go beyond the concert hall.
 She collaborated with choreographer and former Martha Graham dancer, Jeanne Ruddy, between 2007-2012.
 Her score for “Lark” was described by Merilyn Jackson for “The Philadelphia Inquirer” as “a sprightly, complex 21st-century score whose swirling arpeggios harmonized well with the choreography.”
 As part of her work with Ms. Ruddy, she created animations of paintings by renowned painter, Elizabeth Osborne which interacted with the choreography and served as the backdrop in performances at the Pennsylvania Academy of Fine Arts and the Suzanne Roberts Theater in Philadelphia.